-However, the high level professional skills Louis acquires are well beyond the skills required for his current job and employment.
-Consequently, there is not sufficient connection between his job and his course, and he cannot claim a deduction for work-related self-education expenses.
+However, the high-level professional skills Louis acquires are well beyond the skills required for his current job and employment.
+Consequently, there is no sufficient connection between his job and his course, and he cannot claim a deduction for work-related self-education expenses.

 Expenses you can claim

-Provided you meet one of the eligibility requirements you are you eligible to claim the following self-education expenses as an allowable tax deductions:
+Provided you meet one of the eligibility requirements you are you eligible to claim the following self-education expenses as an allowable tax deduction: